georust/rinex/rinex-cli/doc/gnss-combination.md

 That means such operations are not feasible or will not return correct results if CSs were not cancelled prior to moving forward.

-Cycle slips happen randomly, seperately accross receiver channels, and they affect Phase/Pseudo Range measurements.
+Cycle slips happen randomly, separately across receiver channels, and they affect Phase/Pseudo Range measurements.

 Phase model